- This process may vary from department to department. Please consult with your department directly. This page reflects

 Tips For Preparing For Your Advising Meeting:

 - Find out whether your advisor sees students during set office hours or by appointment BEFORE the advance registration period begins.
 If you wait until the last minute, you run the risk of having a rushed and impersonal appointment or you may even miss the advance registration period completely.
 This situation is frustrating for both the student and the advisor, but can be easily avoided with planning.

 - Take the time to read over degree requirements, rosters and course descriptions before meeting with your advisor.
 This preparation will enable you to formulate intelligent questions.
 Remember, your advisor is a resource, but you are responsible for your academic career.
 Some of the least productive advisor/advisee meetings begin with, “Tell me what I am supposed to take this semester.”

 - If you are planning to transfer out of Penn Engineering, then you must come to 109 Towne during walk-in advising (Monday through Thursday 2-4 pm) to speak with an advisor and receive permission to register.

 - Course Timetables and other forms are available via the Registrar.
-Penn Engineering undergraduate forms are also available online and in 109 Towne.
+Penn Engineering undergraduate forms are also available online.

-Once your Advisor Signoff permission form has been entered into the system, you will be able to access the online Advance Registration screen in Penn InTouch and enter your course requests.
+Once you have advisor signoff, you will be able to access Advance Registration via Path@Penn and enter your course requests.

 - For dates of the Advance Registration Period see the ACADEMIC CALENDAR.

 Keep in mind that there is no “priority” assigned to your requests based on when you enter them.
 All students’ requests are stored and batch processed in random order after the Advance Registration period ends.

-- If you do not obtain all the courses you need during advance registration, please know that you can use Penn InTouch during the regular Registration-Drop/Request period in order to correct the situation.
-Once you have been authorized to use Penn InTouch, the authorization will remain “on” right through Registration-Drop/Request period (see the Academic Calendar for the date).
+- If you do not obtain all the courses you need during advance registration, please know that you can use Path@Penn during the regular Course Selection period in order to correct the situation.